miguelvazquez/country-info-multilingual/README.md

 =======

-This database consists of one table which allows for translation of 2-letter country ISO code to country name in 13 languages and coordinates (lat, lon):
+This database consists of one table which allows for translation of 2-letter country ISO code to several languages, locale (country to language conversion) and coordinates (lat, lon).

+These are the languages (at this moment):

 * ar_SA
 * cs_CZ